radzhome/python-word-counter/README.md

  1. ten x6 due to cases
  1. single word, 1 count
  1. 0 word case
- 1. Large file, will it finish or crash? (no longer case with py3?)
+ 1. Large file, will it finish or crash? (no longer case with py3?)  (run with time -v or /usr/bin/time -l in osx) - See "maximum resident set size"
  1. Numbers - Number word count, 69 x4 , 123 x 3 ..
 Numbers always same case
  1. hyphenated words different from non-hyphenated - not implementing a dictionary so we should not base word boundaries based on definitions.
 If so is call made to api to distinguish the words?